 While Aha! does offer extensive sharing capabilities, their roadmaps are all timeline-focused.
 This provides little flexibility for product managers wanting to work with outcome-based roadmaps.
 You can still visualize your goals and objectives, but against a delivery timeline - meaning you would be operating as a project team, not a product team.

-Aha! is able to support one section of the discovery process through the collection of feedback.
+Aha! can support one section of the discovery process through the collection of feedback.
 They allow you to crowdsource feedback by using a voting mechanism.
 While this may give you insights as to the most desired ideas, they still don’t support an internal feedback management system, which leaves product managers to have to rely on popularity contests.

 Aha! is quite flexible in terms of supporting custom fields, providing teams at scale to customize it to their needs.
 Their reporting system is also quite substantial, which may help when reporting upwards.